 The Best Textured Guitar Picks for Bass Guitar

 Bass strings are typically thicker than standard guitar strings.
-Bass players will need a thicker pick that gives you control while plucking strings while adding roundness to your tone.
+Therefore, bass players will need a thicker pick that gives them control while plucking strings while adding roundness to their tone.

-The Ambush Pick is an excellent choice if you’re looking for a brighter, more percussive sound.
-Raised structures on the pick allow for some snag (but less on higher gauge bass strings), giving a ‘snap and pop’ effect — great for creating those funky Motown licks.
+On the other hand, the Ambush Pick is an excellent choice if you’re looking for a brighter, more percussive sound.
+Raised structures on the pick allow for some snag (but less on higher gauge bass strings), giving a “snap and pop” effect — great for creating those funky Motown licks.

 Different guitar picks will make a difference in your tone, playing experience, and overall performance.
 That said, the right pick for you will be comfortable to use and, with practice, will feel like a natural extension of your hand.